-If you had thought you had seen the last of the shopping mall race in Nairobi with the arrival of the Two Rivers Mall, you better think again – there is Karen’s Waterfront Mall coming up and before you can figure out where in Karen it is, The Beacon is on its way.
+If you thought you had seen the last of Nairobi’s shopping mall race with the Two Rivers Mall, think again.
+Karen’s Waterfront Mall is coming up.
+But before you can figure out where in Karen it is, The Beacon is on its way.

-The Beacon, situated off the east of Uhuru Highway towards the Bunyala Road roundabout, will be an open-air mall featuring 24,300 M2 of retail, food and beverage space.
-Overlooking the mall’s roof garden and bar will be a 7 storey office tower rising 4,200 M2, into the Nairobi sky.
+The Beacon will be an open-air mall featuring 24,300 M2 of retail space towards the Bunyala Road roundabout.
+Overlooking the mall’s roof garden and bar will be a 7-storey office tower rising 4,200 M2, into the Nairobi sky.

-aLL Design, have hinted at the possibility of The Beacon becoming a retail leisure destination in its own right as well as an excellent commercial hub.
+aLL Design has hinted at the possibility of The Beacon becoming a retail leisure destination in its own right.
+It also said the mall will double as an excellent commercial hub.
 Themed to look like a sweet factory, The Beacon will not have a hard time transforming into a major tourist attraction in the city.

-The idea behind the design is to offer facilities that encourage visiting families with children, teenagers and young people to stay longer on site.
+The mall’s design hopes to encourage visiting families with children, teenagers and young people to stay longer on site.

-Construction work will be done by Kiloran Development Group who hope to have the mall ready by 2020.
+Construction work will be done by Kiloran Development Group which hopes to have the mall ready by 2020.
 Kiloran also built the KES 1.3 billion Cedar Mall in Nanyuki.
 The Beacon will be their second project in Kenya.

-So Nairobians will soon have yet another option where they can do their shopping and hang out with friends and family in the evening or a weekend.
-We cannot wait to do a tour of the place and possibly add it on to our shopping tours package.
+So Nairobians will soon have yet another option to do their shopping and hang out.
+We cannot wait to do a tour of the place and possibly add it to our shopping tours package.